dmonteroh/distributed-resources-smartcontract/README.md

+The design and development of this system is described in a MSc Thesis titled "Distributed Ledger Technologies for Managing Heterogeneous Computing and Sensing Systems at the Edge", which can be accessed [here](https://bit.ly/dmonteroMScThesis).
+For instructions on installation, please see the Thesis-related [GitHub](https://github.com/TIERS/fabric-edge-node-selector)

 # Distributed Edge Resrouces - SmartContracts
 Three distinct GOLANG Fabric Smart Contracts for Inventory Management, Edge Server Resource Collection and Latency Collection.